Just like the leaves turn, turn, turn from lush green, to rich hues of amber and gold, when humidity levels drop, so do moisture levels in skin.

 A face mask can be used anywhere from once a week, to four-times a week, depending on the type of face mask and skin concern.

 Some face masks are made for acne control, others are made for hydration, a few are made for overnight and some are made for daily use.
+Be sure to check the usage instructions on your mask for the most accurate info!”

 And yes, there is such a thing as multi-masking!